tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Tue Sep 18 2007

-Rolland Fahey (a 22-year-old White middle-class college dropout) entered a church, ready to deliver a speech to religious people.
+Rolland Fahey (a 22-year-old white middle-class college dropout) entered a church, ready to deliver a speech to religious people.
 He saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Rolland Fahey had never preached his views to theists before, and freaked out.
 Rolland Fahey slowly breathed in and out to calm his nerves.
 As Rolland Fahey entered the church, he heared a small rasping noise.
 He knew it was because angels and demons are fighting each other, and ignored the noise.

 Rolland Fahey used practical experience and common sense to argue that the world is just one big simulation, run by a supercomputer called The Unblinking Eye.
 Rolland Fahey argued that the Unblinking Eye was a personal, physical being that humans can relate to and communicate with.